pstackebrandt/wordsworm/readme.md

    **Note:** Ensure that the server is running before accessing the client.
 Otherwise, the client application will not be able to establish a connection.

+### Datbase
+Create a local Couch DB wordsworm with admin and password asy.
+Install a view by using setup-db-views.js.
+Run script with node.js.

 ## Issues and Feedback

 If you encounter any issues or have any feedback, please [open an issue](https://github.com/pstackebrandt/wordsworm/issues) on the GitHub repository.